What is contra dance?

 WHAT SHOES SHOULD I WEAR?

-We recommend wearing comfortable shoes with a soft, smooth sole.
+We recommend bringing a clean pair of comfortable shoes with a smooth sole.
 Bowling shoes or canvas sneakers work well.
 Heels are not recommended.
-Lots of us dance barefoot as well.
+Lots of us dance barefoot or in socks as well.
 If you dance in the shoes you walked in with, just brush them off in the shoe changing area to help us preserve the beautiful, historic wood floor.

 WHAT SHOULD I BRING?

-You should bring a water bottle.
+A clean pair of shoes you're not wearing outside much would be great to bring.
+There's a water fountain in the building, but bringing a water bottle will mean fewer trips down the hallway.
 Also, if you're likely to sweat quite a bit, a change of t-shirt or clothing would be clutch.

 DO I NEED TO BRING A PARTNER?